105 – Nipissing University

-Graduate studies have expanded to include master’s programs in Education, Math, History, Kinesiology, Environmental Studies, Environmental Science and Sociology.
+Graduate studies include master’s programs in Education, Math, History, Kinesiology, Environmental Studies, Environmental Science and Sociology.
 We also offer a PhD in Education with a focus on educational sustainability.

 We are located in the city of North Bay on a stunning 291 hectares of Canadian Shield forest.
 We are a

 Admission Entry Points